One of the top challenges B2B marketers face in setting their budget is attributing marketing to revenue results.1

 Here’s an example of how using the customer lifetime value model shows the true profitability of a marketing campaign compared to a monthly ROI analysis.

-Say that it cost a company $100 to acquire one customer last month through paid search.
-That customer purchased enough services to bring in $50 in profit.
-An analysis within a one month window of this company’s paid search ROI shows this marketing channel in the red.
+Lets say that it cost a manufacturing company $10,000 to acquire five new customer last month through its paid media channel.
+Those five customer purchased enough services to bring in $9,000 in profit.
+An analysis within a one month window of this company’s paid media ROI would should show this marketing channel in the red.

-Now, let’s examine this same scenario within the customer lifetime value model.
+Now, let’s examine this same scenario within the customer lifetime value (LTV) model.

-The company has calculated the lifetime value of a particular customer segment they just acquired to be $3,500 per customer from additional investments made in cross-selling and upselling over the next 5 years.
-Instead of a $50 loss, lifetime value helps stakeholders within your company understand this is a win.
+The company has calculated the lifetime value of a particular customer segment they just acquired to be $7,500 per customer from additional investments made in cross-selling and upselling over the next 5 years.
+Instead of a $1,000 loss, the lifetime value derives a $37,500 profit helping stakeholders recognize the positive return.

 Calculating customer lifetime value requires combining the expertise of a variety of professionals inside your company, including accounting, sales, analytics, and IT.
 It also requires a common understanding of how value will be calculated.
 For example, “Do we calculate revenue only, or do we assign a value to other customer actions, like advocacy as well?
 After all, this is worth something to our business, but how do we assign a dollar amount?”

-Lifetime value is especially tricky for B2B, service-based companies to calculate due to the complexity of customer interactions and relationships.
+Lifetime value is especially tricky for B2B manufacturing companies to calculate due to the complexity of customer interactions and distributor relationships.

-Once the CLV is defined, celebrate the victory and then catch your breath.
+Once the LTV is defined, celebrate the victory and then catch your breath.
 You’ll now want to get to work on your allowable acquisition cost.
-This will help you to understand how much you will need to spend to acquire each customer based on company goals and objectives.
+This will help you to define how much you can spend to acquire each new customer and be profitable.

-.
-The higher the lifetime value of a customer, the more a business can afford to spend to attract and retain customers.
+The allowable acquisition cost of a customer is the amount of money a business is willing to pay to acquire a new customer.
+The higher the lifetime value of a customer, the more a business can justify spending to attract and retain customers.

 Your company’s CFO is typically the most qualified individual to calculate customer lifetime value and customer acquisition cost.
 It is essential to seek out this individual and their help.
 While the formula for allowable acquisition cost may appear simple, the values that go into each part of the formula are open for debate.